radareorg/radare2-book/basic_commands/comparing_bytes.md

 ## Comparing bytes

-You can compare data using the `c` command that accepts different input formats and compares the input against the bytes in the current seek.
+You can compare data using the `c` command.
+It accepts an input in various formats and compares the input against the bytes in the current seek.

     [0x00404888]> c?
     |Usage: c[?dfx] [argument]